-In order to meet the Home School Association's (HSA) annual fundraising goal, we require each family to participate in whichever fundraising activities they choose in order to contribute a minimum of \$370 per year.
+In order to meet the HSA annual fundraising goal, we require each family to participate in whichever fundraising activities they choose in order to contribute a minimum of \$370 per year.
 These funds are raised in an effort to keep tuition costs as low as possible.
-These fundraising activities will be outlined at the first HSA meeting of the year.
+These fundraising activities will be outlined at the first HSA meeting of the year and explained in detail in the handout in your Back-to-School packet.
 In lieu of participating in these activities, we require a donation of \$370 per family.